louismullie/temp-data/markdown_final/f605b405-d26f-4c55-bdcb-f4dcdd01eb2c.md

 ### Clinical policy: critical issues in the evaluation and management of adult patients in the emergency department with asymptomatic elevated blood pressure [^1133Yf5p].
 Annals of Emergency Medicine (2013).
 Medium credibility.

-Emergency department evaluation — diagnostic screening in asymptomatic elevated blood pressure: The JNC report 'was geared for primary care physicians and does not address patients presenting to the ED'.Of available ED testing, 'ED screening for creatinine level may identify a small group of patients with renal dysfunction in the setting of asymptomatic markedly elevated blood pressure', whereas 'No other diagnostic screening tests appear to be useful'.
+Emergency department evaluation — diagnostic screening in asymptomatic elevated blood pressure: The JNC report 'was geared for primary care physicians and does not address patients presenting to the ED'.
+Of available ED testing, 'ED screening for creatinine level may identify a small group of patients with renal dysfunction in the setting of asymptomatic markedly elevated blood pressure', whereas 'No other diagnostic screening tests appear to be useful'.

 ---

 ### Clinical practice guideline for screening and management of high blood pressure in children and adolescents [^113BabNh].
 Pediatrics (2017).
 Medium credibility.